-Table 37: OCP NIC 3.0 Card LED Configuration with Two Physical LEDs per Port
+Table 38: OCP NIC 3.0 Card LED Configuration with Two Physical LEDs per Port

 LED Pin LED Color Description Link Green Active low.
 The LED is illuminated when the signal is low.
 Bicolor Amber multifunction LED.
 Off This LED shall be used to indicate link.
 When the link is up, then this LED shall be lit and solid.
-This indicates that the link is established, there are no local or remote faults, and the link is ready for data packet transmission/reception. illik is ready for data packet transmission/reception.
-For all single port cage implementations (SFP, QSFP and BASE-T), the LED indication shall operate as follows: The LED is Green when the port is linked at its maximum speed.
-The LED is Amber when the port is linked but not operating at the highest speed.
+This indicates that the link is established, there are no local or remote faults, and the link is ready for data packet transmission/reception.
+For all single part cage implementations (SED, OSED and DASE T) the For all single port cage implementations (SFP, QSFP and BASE-T), the LED indication shall operate as follows: The LED is Green when the port is linked at its maximum speed. · The LED is Amber when the port is linked but not operating at the highest speed.
 The LED is off when no link is present.
-The 225 is on when he mix is present.
 When a multi-lane cage is configured for dual port or quad port operation (e.g., QSFP breakout), the LED indication shall operate as follows: The LED is Green when all ports of the multi-lane cage are linked at its maximum speed.
-The LED is Amber when one or more ports of the multi-lane cage are linked, but not operating at the highest speed, or one or more ports are down.
-The LED is off when no link is present on all ports of the multi-lane cage.
+The LED is Amber when one or more ports of the multi-lane cage are linked, but not operating at the highest speed, or one or more ports are down. · The LED is off when no link is present on all ports of the multi-lane cage.
 For silicon with limited I/O, the Amber LED may be omitted.
 In this case, the Green LED shall simply indicate link is up at any configured speed.
 The illuminated Link LED indicator may be blinked and used for port identification through vendor specific link diagnostic software.
 The Link LED shall be located on the left hand side or located on the top for each port when the OCP NIC 3.0 card is viewed in the horizontal plane.
-For continuability, group IFDs shall are it light at a constant but any For serviceability, green LEDs shall emit light at a wavelength between 513 nm and 537 nm while amber LEDs shall emit light at a wavelength between 580 nm and 589 nm. between 500 mm and 505 mm.
-I
+For serviceability, green LEDs shall emit light at a wavelength between 513 nm and 537 nm while amber LEDs shall emit light at a wavelength between 580 nm and 589 nm.